LSR Pro Stock "Spyder" 2-1's

 We sort of understand efi

-For the last 18 years we've been working on and manufacturing closed loop fuel injections systems for Harley Davidsons and have set numerous Bonneville, El Mirage and Maxton speed records and won drag racing championships with them.
+For 22 years we were working on and manufacturing closed loop fuel injections systems for Harley Davidsons and have set numerous Bonneville, El Mirage and Maxton speed records and won drag racing championships with them.
 We spent over 3000 man hours writing and perfecting Autocal.V6 prediction and analysis software for our RSR Fuel Injection systems.
 Why did we spend 3000 man hours?
 Well, we didn't plan on it, and it's a good way to flirt with insanity, but we saw no other option as digital efi requires hundreds of decisions, all of which are intertwined.
 No more brass jets.
 Exponential combinations.
 Changing points, one at a time is sheer insanity.
 Progress comes with increased complexity.

 These days all Harleys are closed loop fuel injected with a single throat throtttle body and are speed density Delphi systems, all very complex.
 It's all evolved into the same formula we decided on 18 years ago.
 Single large throttle body, in our case 56mm, port injection, and closed loop operation with idle air control.
 It's not any simpler.
 In fact the whole deal has gotten a lot more complex.